Why Rust Wipe Schedules Matter

 Which Wipe Schedule Is Best for Groups?

-Groups usually get more value from biweekly and monthly servers because they can use their organization and resource gathering over a longer period.
+Groups usually get more value from weekly and monthly servers because they can use their organization and resource gathering over a longer period.
 Bigger groups especially benefit when the wipe lasts long enough for advanced bases and sustained raids to matter.

 What About Blueprint Wipes?